ElenaShadskaja/tutorials/tutorials/devdest-test02/sidebar2805.md

   - None -This means that your extended storage service is running, however you have not yet added/created any extended storage as yet.
 If your Dynamic Tiering host is causing a problem, then you know that you need to add the extended storage in order to fix the possible issue
   - Master (as in our case) -Your extended storage is running and it is created/added.
 Therefore, the Dynamic Tiering host should be completely operational.
 Since we had created extended storage in the previous lesson (creating tables and loading data) the coordinator type for us is "Master"
   - Standby -This means your `esserver` is on your standby node and Dynamic Tiering is not active.
+## Details
+### You will learn
+ - Capabilities of SAP HANA Cockpit related to SAP HANA Dynamic Tiering
+ - Checking the `Esserver` Status to see if Dynamic Tiering is active
+ - Checking Coordinator Types to see if extended storage is running and created

+### Time to Complete
+**15 Min**
 To view the coordinator types in SAP HANA Studio, execute the following in a SQL console:

 ``` sql